NERC-CEH/datalab/docs/dev/provision/kubernetes.md

 ## Kubectl

 Kubernetes cluster management is done with the ```kubectl``` tool.
-This is installed by default on all nodes but only configured to ru on the master.
+This is installed by default on all nodes but only configured to run on the master.
 In order for it to pick up the config file it is necessary to set an environment variable.

 ```bash